bbc/videocontext-devtools/README.md

 # VideoContext Dev Tools

-A handy addition to your Chrome Dev Tools for VideoContext.
-Requires VideoContext v0.50+.
+A handy addition to your Chrome Dev Tools for VideoContext. **Requires VideoContext v0.50+**.

 To install it, follow the instructions at <https://bbc.github.io/videocontext-devtools/>.
 Once the extension is installed, open an app with a running instance of VideoContext (you can find a ready-made one [here](http://bbc.github.io/VideoContext/examples/transitions.html)), open your Chrome DevTools and navigate to the VideoContext DevTools tab.